-So you're looking for information on Monopod heads, specifically which is the best monopod for your situation.
+So you're looking for information on Monopod heads.
+You don't know specifically which is the best monopod for your situation.
 First of all, let's get one thing straight.
 Monopod and tripod heads are essentially the same in at least one way.
 They support your camera and lens and both give you flexibility in changing the angle between the camera and the monopod or tripod legs.

 Some are more suitable for monopods and some are better for use with tripods, but it's not a big enough difference for most photographers that they're going to go out and get 2 monopod heads, one for their tripod and one for their monopod.
 Tilt-only heads are better suited to monopods, but we'll get to that more in a minute.